AyHelloWorld/cryptoshop/README.rst

 Cryptoshop
 ==========

-| A Python 3 module to encrypt and decrypt files in GCM mode with AES, Serpent or Twofish as secure as possible.
+| A Python 3 module to encrypt and decrypt files or string in GCM mode with AES, Serpent or Twofish as secure as possible.
 Contact: antidote1911@gmail.com

 Cryptoshop is the crypto module of